 What are the most common scams

 Scams by dishonest companies have had a negative effect on more than just one or two players.
 The most common fraud is for a betting website to limit the access to your account.
 Usually, this happens if you’re doing well, and you’ve accumulated some profit.
-In this case, the bookmaker decides that he doesn’t want to be upfront with you and pay you what you’ve won and blocks your account for an indefinite amount of time by saying that he’s checking if you’ve broken the rules.
+In this case, the bookmaker decides that they don’t want to be upfront with you and pay you what you’ve won.
+The site will block your account for an indefinite period of time by saying that they’re checking if you’ve adhered to or broken the rules.

-The other possible problem that can occur is related to the safety of your personal data.
-Sometimes, even though it’s illegal, bookmakers can provide your personal data to third parties.
+The other possible problem that punters can encounter is related to the safety of your data.
+Sometimes, even though it’s illegal, bookmakers can provide your personal information to third parties.
 In most cases, it mostly comes down to your e-mail address, which means that you’ll receive annoying and unwanted spam emails.
-However, sometimes, your identity could also be leaked, which can be pretty dangerous.
+However, sometimes, your identity details could also be leaked, which can be pretty dangerous.

-There is also a risk when the bookmaker abuses your billing information.
-The clients that make deposits using their banking cards are the ones that are affected by this the most.
-If your online banking doesn’t have any additional protection and you’re playing on shady betting websites, you might suffer significant losses.
+There is also the risk of the bookmaker abusing your billing information.
+The customers that make deposits using their bank cards are the ones that are affected by this the most.
+If your online banking doesn’t come with any additional protection and you’re playing on shady betting websites, you might suffer significant losses.

 How to spot the suspicious betting website

 We’re always advising our readers to be very cautious when they’re playing on the internet.
 It’s essential to put your trust in licensed bookmakers only, as the regulatory authorities guarantee your security.
-However, there are some clear signs that a given website is deceptive, so here they are:
+However, some clear signs will alarm you of deceptive websites: